tung362/Cosmic-Break-Calculator/README.md

 ### Features:
 - Calculator **<ins>(Still under development)</ins>**
   - Auto tuner
-  - Base64 string importer and exporter
+  - Ability to create, export, and load custom builds
+  - Ability to import and export builds as base64 string
   - Outliners for easy loading of saves
 - Builder
   - Sorted listview and filter search to easily find specific robot parts, tune ups, and cartridges